zgulde/cods/deployment_guide.md

     WAR_FILE=target/blog-0.0.1-SNAPSHOT.war
     ```

-    *Your war file path could be different depending on how your project is
+    Your war file path could be different depending on how you named your
-    setup, make sure the name of the war file matches up with what you defined
-    in your `pom.xml`.*
+    project.
+To determine what the filepath should be, you should look for the
+    `.war` file that is created in the `target` directory, or run this command
+    from the root of your project:

+    ```
+    find target -name \*.war
+    ```

     You can test that your `.build_config` file is setup correctly by running
     the following commands in your terminal from the root of your project:

     ```
     source .build_config
-    eval $BUILD_COMMAND
+    eval "$BUILD_COMMAND"
     [[ -f $WAR_FILE ]] && echo 'Good to Go!' || echo 'WAR_FILE not found!'
     ```